 Analysis: The Analysis link directs users to the Analysis Page.
 This page has features available for users to compare different cohorts or analyze the clinical variables of a specific cohort.
 These cohorts can either be generated with existing filters (e.g. males with lung cancer) or through custom selection.

 Repository: The Repository link directs users to the Repository Page.
 Here users can see the data files available for download at the GDC and apply file/case filters to narrow down their search.

 Human Outline: The home page displays a human anatomical outline that can be used to refine their search.
 Choosing an associated organ will direct the user to a listing of all projects associated with that primary site.
 For example, clicking on the human brain will show only cases and projects associated with brain cancer (TCGA-GBM and TCGA-LGG).
 The number of cases associated with each primary site is also displayed here and separated by project.

 The Projects, Exploration, Analysis and Repository pages can be accessed from the GDC Data Portal front page and from the toolbar (see below).
 The annotations view is accessible from Repository view.
-A link to the GDC Legacy Archive is available on the GDC Data Portal front page and in the GDC Apps menu (see below).

 The toolbar available at the top of all pages in the GDC Data Portal provides convenient navigation links and access to authentication and quick search.

 The left portion of this toolbar provides access to the Home Page, Projects Page, Exploration Page, Analysis Page, and a link to Repository Page: